flutter/website/style-guide.md

 If writing the documentation proves to be difficult because the API is convoluted, then rewrite the API rather than trying to document it.

+### Canonical terminology

+The documentation should use consistent terminology:

+ * method - a member of a class that is a non-anonymous closure
+ * function - a callable non-anonymous closure that isn't a member of a class

 Coding patterns and catching bugs early
 ---------------------------------------